Harika-SVL/Ansible/notes.md

 * For example, you may want to restart a service if a task updates the configuration of that service, but not if the configuration is unchanged.Ansible uses handlers to address this use case.
 * Handlers are tasks that only run when notified.

-E.g. : playbooks/lamp/redhat.yaml
+E.g. : playbooks/redhat.yaml
 ---
-- name: install lamp server on ubuntu
+- name: install lamp server on redhat
   hosts: all
   become: yes
   tasks: